tobiasbriones/blog/mathswe/com/legal/ops/cookies/pr/initializing-ops-with-a-cookie-banner---mathswe-com-2024-03-21/index.md

 # Initializing Ops with a Cookie Banner | MathSwe Com (2024/03/21)

-Almost a month of development was applied to the new MathSwe website to open legal operations providing an international compliance of cookie laws to recent projects like Math Software.
+Almost a month of development was applied to the new MathSwe website (staging) to open legal operations providing international compliance with cookie laws to MathSwe websites/apps.
 Results encompass a complete cookie banner, Google Analytics 4 (with consent mode v2) implementation, ongoing redaction of the cookie privacy, and further compliance requirements.